martinredola/sublimetext2-codeigniter-completions/readme.md

 **Windows & Mac**

-You're going to need to drop it into wherever your Sublime Text config folder is.
+You're going to need to drop it into wherever your Sublime Text *Packages/PHP* folder is.
 I haven't used either OS for a couple of months, but seeing as you're clever enough to understand Git and code in PHP, I don't think you'll have too much trouble,

 Usage
 -----